smithlabcode/dnmtools/docs/content/radmeth.md

 The numerical tolerance for convergence when estimating model parameters.
-This cutoff is applied to the norm of the gradient of the log-likelihood function for MLE parameter estimation.
+This cutoff is applied to the norm of the gradient of the log-likelihood function for MLE parameter estimation, and is multiplied by both the square root of the number of parameters and by the number of methylomes in the analysis.

 ```txt
  -max-iter